*This page is updated by staff as official/confirmed information is relayed by state and federal health agencies.*

 Earlier this month, President Trump created the Coronavirus Task Force, headed by Vice President Pence, to direct the U.S. response to this potential public health emergency.
 President Trump has also suspended entry of foreign nationals into the United States who recently traveled from China, as well as barring entry of non-American nationals traveling from Europe, including the United Kingdom and Ireland.
 Meanwhile, the Administration has been working to evacuate American citizens from the Wuhan region in China where the coronavirus originated.
 The Department of State has issued a travel advisory for China, urging Americans to avoid travel to abroad for any purposes.

-This month, the House passed an $8.4 billion funding package to bolster the resources needed by the Trump administration to combat this grave public health threat.
+The House passed an $8.4 billion funding package to bolster the resources needed by the Trump administration to combat this grave public health threat.

 - Over $4 billion is allocated to make diagnostic test kits accessible to every corner of the country, develop vaccines and procure other medication to combat the virus.